noatmc-archived/TickShift/README.md

 ### Info

+ **_Feel free to skid this into your client if you wish.
+However you MUST credit me in the file or in the project if you do please._**

 This is the TickShift exploit.
-It is an exploit that works on almost all Minecraft servers, **_Feel free to skid this into your client if you wish._**
+It is an exploit that works on almost all Minecraft servers.

 The way it works is by increasing the client-side tick speed of the player for a certain amount of time, usually small, then setting the client tick speed back to normal.
 Think of it almost like a speed boost for a few moments.